- Autumn & winter indoor training - Oct-Dec sold out. We're looking into adding extra capacity for Jan-Mar.

 About junior cricket at Streatham & Marlborough Cricket Club (SMCC)

 Our players come from many different schools and have parents from all walks of life.
 Parents who have tried other clubs often tell us they love the relaxed, friendly and sociable feel of our club, and the quality of our coaching.

-Your kids will be joining lots of cricket-mad kids like them, a mixture of boys and girls, from beginners to Surrey and London Schools players.
+Your kids will be joining lots of cricket-mad kids like them, from beginners to Surrey and London Schools players.
 Perhaps they're the next Joe Root or Anya Shrubsole.
 Let’s find out.